Yagi Station: Lines

 Yagi Station is served by the San'in Main Line (Sagano Line), and is located 28.2 km from the terminus of the line at Kyoto.

 Station layout

 The station consists of two opposed side platforms connected to the station building by a footbridge.
 The station is staffed.

 Platforms

 History

 Yagi Station opened on 15 August 1899.
 With the privatization of the Japan National Railways (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company.

 Station numbering was introduced in March 2018 with Yagi being assigned station number JR-E14.

 The current station building was completed in April 2021 along with barrier-free improvements.

 Passenger statistics

-In fiscal 2018, the station was used by an average of 1440 passengers daily.
+In the 2018 fiscal year, the station was used by an average of 1440 passengers daily.